vitezfh/dotfiles/README.md

 ## To-Do

-- [ ] sepparate into branches for work, home, personal laptop
+- [ ] separate into branches for work, home, personal laptop
+    - or just use the config as-is?
 - [ ] integrate into bootstrap script w/ ansible role/playbook
 - [X] theming system sync for sway, kitty, waybar, etc.
 - [ ] ...